n8henrie/icw/lib/README.md

-This directory contains third-party dependencies installed with `pip`.
+This directory contains third-party dependencies installed with `pip -t lib`.
+These dependencies will be uploaded to Google App Engine.